-- Do they have a heart above their heads?
+- They don’t have a heart above their heads

-If your villagers are not mating then you can follow the steps listed below to solve this issue.
+If your villagers are not breeding then you can follow the steps listed below to solve this issue.
 There are certain cases where the villagers won’t breed no matter what.
-Therefore, follow the steps below and hope for the best.
+Follow these next steps to guarantee your villagers will breed together.

 Setting the Environment